stkent/stkent.github.io/_posts/2015-06-07-an-intro-to-pathinterpolatorcompat.md

 final TimeInterpolator result = new PathInterpolatorCompat(path);
 {% endhighlight %}

 I like this.
-It's short and fairly readable.
+It’s short and fairly readable.

 Imagine trying to create this same interpolator by explicitly implementing `getInterpolation` for a general odd $n$.
-I'd wager that (a) computing the appropriate expression(s) would take you a while, and (b) the resulting algebraic representation could either be compact, or readable, but not both.
+I’d wager that (a) computing the appropriate expression(s) would take you a while, and (b) the resulting algebraic representation could either be compact, or readable, but not both.

 # What Next?